-Fannie Mae and Freddie Mac can allow a limited review on a conventional loan for a condominium.
-A limited review will mean that we are not required to verify as many financial condominium details as a full review.
+Typically, Fannie Mae and Freddie Mac require a full review of a condominium association as part of our underwriting requirements when financing within a condominium.
+However, in some cases they can allow a limited review on a conventional loan for a condominium.
+A limited review will mean that we need request less documents and verify less requirements as met, and not go into as much detail as a full review.

 Here is what is different on a limited versus a full review: